Overcoming INFIDELITY: Understanding Betrayal Trauma

 The intrusive thoughts, the loss of trust, and the deep emotional shock that follow infidelity can leave us feeling confused, overwhelmed, and profoundly alone.

-From a psychological perspective, many of these reactions are commonly associated with betrayal trauma—the emotional injury that occurs when the person we trusted most for honesty, loyalty, and emotional safety becomes the very person who violated that trust.
-When this happens, our mind naturally struggles to reconcile two competing realities: the partner we believed we knew and the painful reality of what occurred.
+Many of these reactions are commonly associated with betrayal trauma—the psychological injury that occurs when the person we trusted most for honesty, loyalty, and emotional safety becomes the very person who violated that trust.
+When this happens, our mind naturally struggles to reconcile two competing realities: the spouse we believed we knew and the painful reality of what occurred.

-If you’re struggling with intrusive thoughts, unanswered questions, broken trust, or the emotional devastation that follows discovering infidelity, you’re not alone—and understanding what you're experiencing can be an important first step toward emotional recovery
+If you’re struggling with unanswered questions, broken trust, or the emotional devastation that follows discovering infidelity, you’re not alone—and understanding what you're experiencing can be an important first step toward emotional wellness.